goodeggs/aws-ec2-ebs-automatic-snapshot-bash/README.md

 **How it works:**
 ebs-snapshot.sh will:
-- Determine the instance ID of the EC2 server on which the script runs
-- Gather a list of all volume IDs attached to that instance
-- Take a snapshot of each attached volume
+- Take a snapshot of each specified volume
 - The script will then delete all associated snapshots taken by the script that are older than 7 days

 Pull requests greatly welcomed!